7hat3eird0ne/Word-Index-2/README.md

 ## Customisation

-We can customise the calculator a bit, by copying the json file and changing the following:
+We can customise the calculator a bit, by writing a JSON file and adding the following:
 - The 'order' array defines in which order do the characters go
     - Duplicates should not be present, since translating into and back from the index
     - Unicode characters are allowed, but caseSensitive should be set to true when used